dmaier-couchbase/cb-scheduled-xdcr/README.md

 The following basic requirments are existent:

 * The implementation should happen in one of Couchbase's native languages (Python, C/C++, Go, Erlang)
+* The source cluster is still online and so serves requests.
+So the job runs as a background task.
 * Run a job/daemon which accepts the following parameters
   * Cluster: The url of the cluster's Admin service
   * User: Admin user